 Our physicians are technically proficient in diagnosing—and absolutely compassionate in treating—the broad range of retinal and macular disorders.
 We handle the most common patient problems, including macular degeneration, diabetic retinopathy, retinal detachment, macular holes and macular puckers, and are uniquely qualified to treat neonatal and pediatric retinal diseases, including retinopathy of prematurity, familial exudative vitreoretinopathy (FEVR) and Coat's Disease among others.
-Our practice also features one of the few ocular oncologists in the country who frequently treats patients with pediatric cancers such as retinoblastoma and adult tumors such as ocular melanomas.

 Clinical research has always been an important part of our practice over the past 30 years.
 RGW has established a renowned research and clinical trial center, at which our doctors have conducted countless cutting-edge investigative projects.
 They have participated in multiple national studies, published literally hundreds of articles in the scientific literature and spoken at medical conferences and other prominent events throughout the world.
 This vast experience has allowed our practice to become a national leader in retinal education.
 It is a responsibility we take pride in meeting; RGW provides the majority of retinal training for residents and fellows in the Washington, D.C. area.